GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

 errorHandlingMethod                                | A list of possible error handling methods useLocalCache                                      | Cache in local memory cache attributes, scopes, clients and organization entry with expiration 60 seconds jwksAlgorithmsSupported                            | A list of algorithms that will be used in JWKS endpoint. returnClientSecretOnRead                           | Boolean value specifying whether a client_secret is returned on client GET or PUT.
-Set to false by default which means to not return secret. changeSessionIdOnAuthentication                    | Boolean value specifying whether change session_id on authentication.
+Set to true by default which means to return secret. changeSessionIdOnAuthentication                    | Boolean value specifying whether change session_id on authentication.
 Default value is true. forceOfflineAccessScopeToEnableRefreshToken        | Boolean value specifying whether force offline_access scope to enable refresh_token grant type.
 Default value is true. errorReasonEnabled                                 | Boolean value specifying whether to return detailed reason of the error from AS.
 Default value is false.